kadenP/TheRoleOfBuildingsInAChangingEnvironmentalEra_PleweMSThesis/Chapter4/Python Code/README.md

 simulation for each set of input parameters.
 After obtaining the energy usage and thermal comfort outputs for each parameter set, it will fit a regression model.

-**GenerateTrainingDataFEEOpt**: This script will take in an idf file as an input and will generate a .txt file containing the idf parameters and relevant information for identifying the parameters associated with FEE Opt 10 and 5 in the building model in json format.
+**GenerateTrainingDataFEEOpt.py**: This script will take in an idf file as an input and will generate a .txt file containing the idf parameters and relevant information for identifying the parameters associated with FEE Opt 10 and 5 in the building model in json format.

-**GenerateTrainingDataPMVOpt**: This script will take in an idf file as an input and will generate a .txt file containing the idf parameters and relevant information for identifying the parameters associated with PMV Opt 10 and 5 in the building model in json format.
+**GenerateTrainingDataPMVOpt.py**: This script will take in an idf file as an input and will generate a .txt file containing the idf parameters and relevant information for identifying the parameters associated with PMV Opt 10 and 5 in the building model in json format.

-**GenerateTrainingData**: This script will take in an idf file as an input and will generate a .txt file containing the idf parameters and relevant information for identifying the parameters associated with the three groups of parameters looked at in the UA.
+**GenerateTrainingData.py**: This script will take in an idf file as an input and will generate a .txt file containing the idf parameters and relevant information for identifying the parameters associated with the three groups of parameters looked at in the UA.

 **MetaModelConvergence.py**: This script will compare the output distributions for the energy plus model simulations and the gaussian process